THE INDEPENDENT VOTING SYSTEM

 - If more than one Choice has the same highest Score, the runoff procedure below is used among only the Choices

-- If no Choice had a positive Score:
+- If no Choice has a positive Score:

 - If the election is a referendum, no change is made to the current law.

-- If proof of voter or official election fraud or a ballot printing or programming error is demonstrated, all tallies
+- If proof of voter fraud or a ballot printing or programming error is demonstrated, all tallies of all

-of all candidates in the affected races shall be kept secret, and a revote on just the affected races shall be taken one
+candidates in the affected races shall be kept secret, and a revote on just the affected races shall be

-- The runoff procedure (used only in case of a tie, a tally challenge, or no positive scores):
+- The runoff procedure (used only in case of a tie, a tally challenge, no positive scores, or ballot error):

-- No Choice that received a negative or zero Score can be a Choice in any runoff.
+- No Choice that received a negative or zero Score can be a Choice in any runoff, unless a ballot error

-- The runoff election is exactly 2 weeks later.
+- The runoff election is exactly 2 weeks after the original election.

-- If evidence of fraud is discovered, any party may post extra inspectors who look for fraud.
+- If evidence of fraud was discovered, any party may post extra inspectors who look for fraud.

 - The same procedure for balloting, tallying, and evaluating the results is used, except: